REAL ESTATE DUE DILIGENCE (IN NIGERIA): A COMPREHENSIVE NOTE

 Real estate is “real” property.
 It is not “intellectual” property.
 It is meant to be seen and touched.
 Immobility is the very nature of real estate.
 Hence, assessing the location of a property is of utmost importance for a real estate transaction.
 You would be surprised at the number of risks and/or opportunities you could detect by your on-site observations of the property, its location, and your interviews with residents/neighbours within the property location, if any.

 To begin with, you may be able to detect if there are any encroachments on the property, such as a better title, an adverse claimant, and/or a simple warning sign.
 I am sure, at one point in time, you would have encountered warning signs like “THIS HOUSE IS NOT FOR SALE!
 BEWARE OF 419!” boldly written on a property.
-Any encroachment detected on the property signals danger which you need to critically assess to decide whether to proceed or exit the deal.
+Any encroachment detected on the property signals danger which you need to investigate to decide whether to proceed or exit the deal.

 On the issue of a better title, it is important you understand the land tenure system in place in the country/state where the property is located.
 In Nigeria, for instance, the Land Use Act 1978 is the primary legislation that provides the legal framework for real estate ownership and other dealings in land in Nigeria.
 Under the Act, the land tenure system is divided into three: the deemed right of occupancy; the customary right of occupancy; and the statutory right of occupancy (otherwise known as Certificate of Occupancy).
 Delving into the land tenure system obtained in Nigeria is a lengthy topic beyond the scope of this discussion.
 However, we would briefly discuss some salient points on the effect of a Certificate of Occupancy (C of O) in respect of a claim of title to land.